- Clinical Assistant Professorship in 2016 at Chinese University of Hong Kong

 People's Republic of China

-Since then, he has returned to Tianjin Medical University, where he holds a full professorial appointment, directing cardiovascular research as Principal Investigator at its Key Laboratory.
+Tse went to China in 2015 to establish the Laboratory of Cardiovascular Physiology, Cardiovascular Analytics Group and International Health Informatics Network for pre-clinical, clinical and meta-analysis research, respectively.
+He was appointed to the position of Professor with a Distinguished Professorship at the Tianjin Institute of Cardiology, The Second Hospital of Tianjin Medical University in 2019, where he directs cardiovascular research as a Principal Investigator at its Key Laboratory.
 Tse has provided input on strategic planning at the institutional level under the direction of senior management.
+This has led to the successful applications of local, national and international grant awards.
 Through successfully leading and managing international studies with collaborative efforts, his team continues to deliver sustained and impactful research output.
 He has also developed experience in project and personnel management.
-In particular, his team's ethos is the bilateral nature of mentorship, where each team member plays an important role and is encouraged to develop his or her full potential.
+In particular, his team's ethos focuses on the bilateral nature of mentorship, where each team member plays an important role and is encouraged to develop his or her full potential.

 For excellence in teaching and medical education, Tse was voted by medical students for the Medical Clerkship Exemplary Teaching Award, and subsequently elected to the Fellowship of the UK Academy of Medical Educators.